robomotionio/robomotion-tutorials/tutorials/excel_automation.md

 ![MS Excel Nodes](https://raw.githubusercontent.com/robomotionio/robomotion-tutorials/master/images/msexcel.png)

 The disadvantage of these nodes are, they only work on Windows systems and you need MS Excel to be installed.
+But you can manage large files with these nodes and this package also supports Excel Macros.